ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

-School counselors in both the brick-and-mortar and virtual/online environments develop and deliver school counseling programs supporting and promoting student achievement and standardizing the measurement of program effectiveness.
-As outlined in the ASCA National Model (2019a), these programs include a systematic and planned program delivery involving all students and enhancing the learning process.
+School counselors in both in-person and virtual/online environments develop and deliver school counseling programs that support and promote student achievement and standardize the assessment of program effectiveness.
+As outlined in the ASCA National Model, these programs include a systematic and planned program delivery involving all students and enhancing the learning process.
 The school counseling program is supported by appropriate resources and implemented by a credentialed school counselor.
-The ASCA National Model brings school counselors together with one vision and one voice, which creates unity and focus toward improving student achievement and supporting student development.
+The ASCA National Model brings school counselors together with one vision and one voice, creating unity and focus toward improving student achievement and supporting student development.

 References